 Students wishing to operate a vehicle owned, rented, leased, or borrowed by King University or their personal vehicle for University business must be approved through the King University Approved Driver policy.
 University business is any activity by a University employee, volunteer, or student employee that is determined to be within the scope of the employee's or volunteer's job duties.
-University Business includes University sponsored trips, field trips, or other approved University activities that may be undertaken by

-University employees, volunteers, or students.
+University Business includes University sponsored trips, field trips, or other approved University activities that may be undertaken by University employees, volunteers, or students.
 University Business excludes student travel to and from class, athletic practice, clinical/externship/internship sites, or other student travel for which transportation is not provided by the University.
-Applications to drive for University business may be obtained by contacting Investigator, Jon Frazier at 423-652-4307 or by emailing background@king.edu.
+Applications to drive for University business may be obtained by emailing background@king.edu.